ZavaletaAdrian/PortalJS/README.md

-Recreation of web page Portal UAQ using an API REST with ExpressJS.
+API REST of PortalJS using Node.js and ExpressJS.